wingos80/thesis_notes/@Q/@Q - Eligibility trace vs momentum.md

 [[@L - Applicability of Momentum in the Methods of Temporal Learning]]

-The answer is essentially that eligibility traces only use the latest TD errors for parameter updates whilst keeping track of what parameters were *eligible* for update in the past.
-Whereas momentum effectively uses all previous TD errors (albeit at diminishing magnitude) since it keeps track of not only what parameters were *eligible*, but also by how much they changed.
+Thus **the answer** is: eligibility traces **only use the latest TD errors** for parameter updates whilst keeping track of what parameters were *eligible* for update in the past.
+Whereas momentum effectively **uses all previous TD errors** (albeit at diminishing magnitude) since it keeps track of not only what parameters were *eligible*, but also by how much they changed.
 This answer is further corroborated by additional sources:

 [[@L - A Comparison of Eligibility Trace and Momentum on SARSA in Continuous State- and Action-Space]] [[@L - Learning with Eligibility Traces in Adaptive Critic Designs]]